-Fun Death Valley experiences for kids and families
+Fun Death Valley Experiences for the Whole Family

 If you prefer a hotel with air conditioning, you can find lodging at The Ranch at Death Valley and the fancy pants Inn at Death Valley in the Furnace Creek area, both of which are branded together as “The Oasis.”
 You can also choose the Stovepipe Wells Village Hotel located about 30 minutes away.

-You’ll also find ice, firewood, and basic supplies at the stores in Furnace Creek and Stovepipe Wells in case you forgot the dishwasher soap like I did!
+You’ll also find ice, firewood, and basic supplies at the stores in Furnace Creek and Stovepipe Wells in case you forgot the dishwasher soap as I did!